natmchugh/geospatial/README.md

-# geospatial - A PHP Geospatial Extension
+# geospatial - PHP Geospatial Extension

 PHP Extension to handle common geospatial functions.
+The extension currently has implementations of the haversine and vincety folrmulas as well as a helmert transfomation function.

 ## Instalation
 ----------------------------

     git clone git@github.com:php-geospatial/geospatial.git
     cd geospatial